OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 mov        rbp, rsp
 ```

-Nevertheless, the binary’s code is not modified, so an attacker can still retrieve the logic of the algorithm by reading the disassembled version of the function and figure out its purpose.
+Nevertheless, the binary’s code is not modified, so an attacker can still retrieve the logic of the algorithm by reading the disassembled version of the function and understand its purpose.

 #### Instructions substitution

-This technique replaces standard binary operators like addition, subtraction with more complex representations.
+This technique replaces standard binary operators like addition or subtraction with more complex representations.
 For example an addition `x = a + b` can be represented as `x = -(-a) - (-b)`.
 However, using the same replacement representation could be easily reversed, so it is recommended to add multiple substitution techniques for a single case and introduce a random factor.
-Nevertheless, this technique is vulnerable to code re-optimaliztion.
+Nevertheless, this technique is vulnerable to de-obfuscation, but it can still be time consuming depending on the complexity and depth of the substitutions.

-#### Control flow Flattering
+#### Control Flow Flattening

-Control flow Flattening replaces original code with a more complex representation.
+Control Flow Flattening replaces original code with a more complex representation.
 The transformation breaks the body of the function into basic blocks and puts them all inside a single infinite loop with a switch statement that controls the program flow.
 This makes the program flow significantly harder to follow because the natural conditional constructs that made the code easier to read are now gone.

 ![control-flow-flattening](./Images/Chapters/0x06j/control-flow-flattening.png)